CLAIREDALE KENNEL TIMELINE

 1934-40 ARE THE GLORY YEARS FOR CLAIREDALE KENNELS.
 HER SEALYHAM TERRIERS BRING MUCH FAME TO CLAIREDALE WITH THE BIG WIN OF BEST IN SHOW AT THE 1936 WESTMINSTER KENNEL CLUB SHOW

 1940’s: The Penneys divorce and Claire marries Thomas Dixon.
 Claire starts to expand her breeds most notably with Highland Terriers.
 Her eldest daughter Margaret who has obviously inherited Claire’s flair with dogs starts her own kennel at Hampton Bays.
 Pennyworth Kennels will also go into the record books and great success.

 Clairedale continues winning with several different breeds.
-Claire’s marriage to Mr. Dixon, whom she had known since the very early 1900’s, does not fare as well and they seperate.
+Claire’s marriage to Mr. Dixon, whom she had known since the very early 1900’s, does not fare as well and they separate.

 1964: Claire’s daughter Margaret Penney Newcombe wins Best In Show at Westminster.
-They are the only mother & daughter to have done that in the 128 year history of the show.
-Pennyworth carries the Clairedale flame with a long and distiguished breeding career.
+They are the only mother & daughter to have done that in the 128-year history of the show.
+Pennyworth carries the Clairedale flame with a long and distinguished breeding career.